 |filetype:||This operator is handy when you’re searching for specific file types, such as PDF, JPG, or ASPX.
 Use any file type suffix, but it must be used in conjunction with another search operator, such as a "site:" query or a search word.||filetype:pdf skin care|

 |intext:||Specifies pages that contain the single following word anywhere in the text on the page.||intext:dogs|

 |intitle:||Searches for a single word in the title tag of pages.||intitle:insurance|

 |* allintitle:||Searches for multiple words in the title tag of pages.||allintitle: insurance dog cat|

 |inurl:||Identifies URLs that contain a single specified word or string of letters and numbers.||inurl:biscuit|

 |* allinurl:||Identifies URLs that contain multiple specified words or strings of letters and numbers.||allinurl: biscuit dog|

 Using Multiple Advanced Operators

 You can combine nearly all of the advanced operators above into complex strings to narrow your search results to just a few of the most relevant.
-Google supports over 20 different search operators strung into the same query string — up to 26 of them by my last count.
+Here are a couple of examples.

 Play around with these advanced operators.
 With practice, they will become second nature.